Social Upliftment

 Early marriages, multiple pregnancies, poverty, alcoholic husbands, insufficient food, and heavy physical labour on the farm and at home lead to malnourishment in most women within the Konkan region.
 To strengthen the roots of society, SVJCT decided to concentrate on the health of pregnant women.
 Most of the villages of the Konkan are so inaccessible that usually, villagers can’t reach the hospital in time for medical help.
 The hospital initiated a ‘Maher scheme’ (Maher means the parental home) to resolve this issue.
 The expectant mother is brought to the hospital 15-20 days before the delivery and this period is utilized to train her on how to take care of a new-born, right from the baby's bath to its diet.

-Child Nutrition & Development Centre - Walawalkar Sudama Yojana
+Child Nutrition and Development Centre - Walawalkar Sudama Yojana

-Child Nutrition & Development Centre - Walawalkar Sudama Yojana
+Child Nutrition and Development Centre - Walawalkar Sudama Yojana

 Malnourished children who don’t respond positively to the treatments at home are admitted to the ‘Child Development Centre’ along with their mother for 21 days.
 A 21-day schedule focusing on the child’s diet and overall health is prepared.
 When necessary, the child is fed nutritious food every 2 hours.
 Counselling services are offered to the mother to improve her understanding of child development.
 Sessions dedicated to culture, sports and readings are conducted.
 Speechtherapists guide speech improvement.
 The Child Development Centre helps treat severe grade malnutrition using many innovative approaches